TerminalStar/intercom-test/README.md

 You can change the distance within which customers must be situated (expressed in km) by passing the argument `--distance` with the value to search within.
 Defaults to 100.

-You can also change the file that customer data is read in from, by passing `--filename` and the file's name.
+You can also change the file that customer data is read in from, by passing `--filepath` and the file's name.
 Defaults to `/bin/customers.txt`.

 ## Test
 Run `rspec` in the project directory.